AmbireTech/adex-protocol/components/market.md

 To be more precise, it facilitates submission and tracking of campaigns, as well as user registrations.

+**NOTE:** in AdEx, a campaign is a superset of a channel; when talking about the Market, we will use "campaign", but when pulling information from the validators, we are usually interacting with the `/channel` Sentry API

 ## Tracking all campaigns